nginxinc/kubernetes-ingress/examples/custom-resources/custom-ip-listeners/virtualserver/README.md

        app: nginx-ingress
    ```

+**Note:**

+- **No Updates for GC:** If a GlobalConfiguration resource already exists, delete the previous one before applying the new configuration.
+- **Single Replica:** Only one replica is allowed when using this configuration.

 ## Step 1 - Deploy the GlobalConfiguration resource

 Similar to how listeners are configured in our [custom-listeners](../../custom-listeners) examples,